Constellation-Labs/documentation-hub/statechannels/stack/sdk.md

 import DocsCard from '@components/global/DocsCard';
 import DocsCards from '@components/global/DocsCards';

-## SDK on Github
+## Tessellation State Channel SDK

 :::caution ⚠️ Not a stable release
 The state channel SDK is not yet a stable release; please keep this in mind if you intend on building with it.
-Updates coming soon.
+It will be packaged and distributed via Github Packages in a future release.
 :::

 <DocsCards>